TeamVajra/Updated-Website/README.md

-# ✈️ Team Vajra – Official Club Website
+# ✈️ Team Vajra – Official Website

 > The official website of **Team Vajra**, the RC Drone & UAV club of MMCOE (Marathwada Minda College of Engineering), Pune.